mzimmer77/Engineering_4_Notebook/README.md

 ### Reflection

 I built my code around the previous code which I got from Grant Gastinger and with help from him once again he showed me how to integrate the OLED display into the previous code.
 The idea was that the PICO would get the 3 coordinates, map them, and then fill the lines between the points. "triangle = Triangle(X1, Y1, X2, Y2, X3, Y3, outline=0xFFFF00)" This was an important function because it connected the 3 points and created the triangle.
+"I copied my entire coding assignment from Grant Gastinger.
+Here is a link to their notebook: https://github.com/ggastin30/Engineering_4_Notebook

 &nbsp;